wendy7756/Chinatravelguide/src/data/routes/couple-1/index.md

 heroImage: ./r1-ispeedshow.jpg
 order: 1
 # Tour Information
-subtitle: "Follow the footsteps of a global sensation - From ancient temples to modern megacities in an epic journey across China"
+subtitle: "Follow the footsteps of a China sensation - From ancient temples to modern megacities in an epic journey across China"
 tourType: "Private tour, any part of the itinerary can be customized"
 guideDriver: "Bilingual guide, experienced driver with an air-conditioned vehicle"
 duration: "15 days, 14 nights"